What Is TMS Therapy & How Can It Help?

 Updated August 17, 2021

 Medically Reviewed By: Lauren Guilbeault

-What Is TMS Therapy?
+What Is Transcranial Magnetic Stimulation (TMS) Therapy?

-How Does TMS Work?
+How Does TMS Therapy Or Deep Brain Stimulation Therapy Work?

 There are always risks involved in just about any type of treatment, and there is no difference when it comes to TMS.
-Because it’s a noninvasive method of treatment, there is no surgery and no concern of complications from actual cuts or surgical tools.
-Rather, you could experience headaches, discomfort on the scalp where the coil was placed, lightheadedness or even some tingling or twitching of muscles within the face.
+Because it’s a non-invasive method of treatment, there is no surgery and no concern of complications from actual cuts or surgical tools.
+Rather, you could experience headaches, discomfort on the scalp where the coil was placed, lightheadedness, or even some tingling or twitching of muscles within the face.
 These are generally mild or moderate, and they last only a short time.
 They are also less likely to occur in subsequent treatments.

 For some, however, there have been side effects of seizures, mania, and even hearing loss.
 These are things that have occurred rarely, and they occur primarily in those who have specific other conditions or who have not been given the proper protection before the treatment.
-It’s important to talk with your regular family doctor before you engage in this type of treatment as well, so you can make sure that you’re healthy enough to do it and that you don’t have any other medical conditions that could make it a risk for you.
+It’s important to talk with your regular family doctor before you engage in this type of treatment as well, so you can make sure that you’re healthy enough to do it and don’t have any other medical conditions that make it a risk for you.
 You’ll also want to talk with your therapist about any concerns that you may have and definitely about medical conditions or even medications.

-During your appointment, you will be kept as comfortable as possible, and you’ll be given an adequate amount of the magnetic energy to work with the brain but not to cause side effects.
+During your appointment, you will be kept as comfortable as possible, and you’ll be given an adequate amount of magnetic energy to work with the brain but not to cause side effects.
 This may take a bit of adjusting, and the entire appointment will likely take around 1 hour.
-You’ll sit somewhere comfortable, in an office, and you’ll likely feel a light tapping and hear a light clicking as well.
+You’ll sit somewhere comfortable in an office, and you’ll likely feel a light tapping and hear a light clicking as well.
 But you’re going to be conscious and aware of the entire procedure, so you always know what’s going on.